cronajiang/VirtualOA/README.md

 ## CROSS-PLATFORM COMPATIBILITY
 This program has been so far tested successfully in different Operating Systems including windows 7 and OS X. In order to show the UI properly, the font size should be set ’100%’ or ’Default’ for the OS.
 The earliest MATLAB version tested so far is MATLAB 2013b.

+The GUI is designed to be self-explained, but detailed documentation will come soon ...